b-gul/ClassContainer/README.md

 <script src="./classy.js"></script>
 ```

-Into your app template in your MVC framework
+Add this into your app template file in your MVC framework
 Usage:
 ```
 var classy = new Classy({